pradhanrudrapratab-sketch/Dertorrap_afk_Project/README.md

 ## 📱 Mobile App

-The web panel converted into a native-feeling mobile app using **HOW Web to App**.
+The web panel converted into a native-feeling mobile app using **HopWeb to App**.

 ### XOR Encryption (Source Protection)